yazeedalrubyli/SDCND/Term1/Traffic-Sign-Classifier/README.md

 ## Augmentation

 When we augment all the images at once, the accuracy did not improve that much.
 I think we should augment only the classes that we do not have much data about it.
+These are augmentation techniques used:

 * **Flipping**